-- When you are both ready to come out, wrap little one up while you dry yourself.
+- When you are both ready to come out, wrap your little one up while you dry yourself.
 Enjoy your post bath bliss.

 Preparation is key to making bathing together an enjoyable experience.
 It can leave mum feeling relaxed and refreshed, as well as creating some lovely opportunities to deepen the bond between mum and baby.
 For babies, it can help them to feel safe and secure.
-One final, great benefit of co-bathing is that it helps your let-down and this can help your little one breastfeed.